-Check-In with your grad students!

-What does that mean?

-Discuss

-Going Forward

-Balance

-How are you Doing?

-Be compassionate

-Your students could be:

-- mental health challenges

-- Taking care of family

-- Concerned future opportunities due to the pandemic

-Talk about:

-Work with your students to set deadlines:

-Rather than imposing deadlines

-Offer Professional Development Opportunties:

-- Networking

-- Side projects

-- ProD Workshops

-- Teaching Workshops

-Transparency

-Have a clear conversation about funding and completion deadlines

-Ask your students: What barriers exist to their success?

-As Pl. how can you help remove or reduce these barriers?

-Encourage

-- Daily Balance

-- Breaks

-- Enjoying Weekends

-- Taking vacation

-- Students may feel they can not do these things

-- Leads to burnout

-During Pandemic, Work/Life lines often blur
+Ask Discuss Going Forward Balance How are you Doing?
+Talk about: Transparency Encourage Be compassionate Your students could be: • Experiencing mental health challenges • Taking care of family • Concerned about losing future opportunities due to the pandemic Work with your students to set deadlines: Rather than imposing deadlines Offer Professional Development Opportunties: Networking Side projects ProD Workshops Teaching Workshops Have a clear conversation about funding and completion deadlines Ask your students: What barriers exist to their success? • As PI, how can you help remove or reduce these barriers?
+Daily Balance Breaks Enjoying Weekends Taking vacation Students may feel they can not do these things Leads to burnout During Pandemic, Work/Life lines often blur